 Alternatively, you can enter the Museum at lower ground level through the café.
 The automated doors with a push button are located on the left, and they open outwards.

 This Visual Story (MS Word download 2MB) shows what to expect when you visit Leeds City Museum.
 It includes photographs and information so that you can prepare for your visit.
 It has information about some recent changes and safety measures.
 It is an editable document so that you can amend and add additional information as required.

 Leeds City Museum: ///pokers.nodded.task

-Further accessible parking bays are available on Cookridge Street and at the Merrion Centre, Woodhouse Lane, The Light and Rose Bowl car parks, approximately a 5-10 minute walk away.
+Due to building works arorund Cookridge Street, Rossington Street, and Percival Street, the museum’s nearest accessible parking bays are located at the Merrion Centre, Woodhouse Lane, The Light and Rose Bowl car parks, approximately 5-10 minutes away from the museum.